swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 Given that this is a re-write of an existing model, we can do a very thorough test wrt. the final results.
 These should simply match the output of the old model.

-As for unit testing, I’ve found myself just not writing that many.
+As for unit testing, I've found myself just not writing that many.
 Partly because of the type system and immutability by default, but also because of how many of the business rules we implement are structured.
-A lot of cases are just: “if case A then multiply value by 5%, else multiply value by 3%”.
+A lot of cases are just: "if case A then multiply value by 5%, else multiply value by 3%".
 So naturally, for a given function, I can write a test that tests if this holds up, but what have I really achieved here?
-I’m just implementing the same logic twice.
+I'm just implementing the same logic twice.
 If do things correctly, the test merely serves as a lock on existing results, and any legal change in the implementation will have me changing the test too.
-If I’ve misunderstood the rule, the test won’t help me catch the error because I’m also implementing the wrong test.
+If I've misunderstood the rule, the test won't help me catch the error because I'm also implementing the wrong test.

-It’s not like a sorting algorithm, where the test for correctness is vastly different from the algorithm, and there are many legal implementations which will pass tests.
+It's not like a sorting algorithm, where the test for correctness is vastly different from the algorithm, and there are many legal implementations which will pass tests.

-Comments are greatly appreciated here, as it’s a question I’ve been struggling with.
-Right now we rely mostly on a full model test, which can’t be run on our workstations, and therefore don’t get run as often as the unit tests.
+Comments are greatly appreciated here, as it's a question I've been struggling with.
+Right now we rely mostly on a full model test, which can't be run on our workstations, and therefore don't get run as often as the unit tests.

 ##Performance

 Performance matters.
-Even though you’re not doing real time processing of incoming requests, a better performing program is just easier to work with.
+Even though you're not doing real time processing of incoming requests, a better performing program is just easier to work with.
 In our case, being able to run the model 50 times instead of say, 10 times, a day makes us able to answer more questions about its behaviour, and provide more detailed answers to those questions.

 First a little bit about the type of workload we have.
-We have a lot (can’t share specifics, unfortunately) of insurance policies that need a few different numbers calculated for each of them.
+We have a lot (can't share specifics, unfortunately) of insurance policies that need a few different numbers calculated for each of them.
 The policies are completely independent, so the problem becomes an embarassingly parallel one.
-We run the model on a 64 core machine with 128 GB of RAM, so we’re able to keep a lot of data in memory, if need be.
+We run the model on a 64 core machine with 128 GB of RAM, so we're able to keep a lot of data in memory, if need be.

 ## (Im)mutability